Commercial Litigation & Appeals

 Attorneys in the Commercial Litigation & Appeals Practice Group provide clients with a wide variety of civil litigation services, including trial and appellate representation of defendants or plaintiffs in general business litigation, civil rights litigation, commercial litigation, construction litigation, construction lien law, foreclosures, collections, labor and employment litigation, medical malpractice, and automobile dealership representation.

-Representing governmental entities, individuals, for-profit and not-for-profit corporations, the attorneys in this Practice Group have extensive civil litigation and trial experience.
-The Commercial Litigation & Appeals Group works closely with our other Practice Groups on issues of litigation prevention and risk management.
+Representing governmental entities, individuals, for-profit and not-for-profit corporations.
+The attorneys in this Practice Group have extensive civil litigation and trial experience in both state and federal courts.
+The Commercial Litigation & Appeals Group work closely with our other Practice Groups on issues of litigation prevention and risk management.

 One area of specific concentration includes the representation of clients in the areas of insurance defense, insurance coverage, PIP defense and personal injury defense matters, regularly appearing in the state and federal courts in Florida against or on behalf of insurance companies, self-insured entities and insureds.
 This general practice area includes such diverse types of litigation as owners and contractors protective liability; owners, landlords and tenants coverage; bailor/bailee; premise liability; security; commercial liability; defamation; privacy; and property damage cases.
 These attorneys are also involved in litigating coverage issues that arise from homeowners, personal auto, commercial auto, CGL, D&O, E&O, professional liability, municipal, garage, EPL, excess and other policy types.
 They routinely provide advice and representation on first and third party insurance coverage issues, umbrella policies and primary and excess coverage policy issues.